ErikLundJensen/master-labs/lab-ocp-02/README.md

 ## Exercise 2.3
 Restore the version number.
-Either use the Console or use oc command
+Either use the Console or use oc command in the tools pod's terminal:
 ```
-  oc rollout undo dc
+  oc rollout undo dc tools
 ```

-This is the right image to use:
+You should end up using this image:
 ```
   image: 'docker-registry.default.svc:5000/prepare/openshift-cli:3.11b'
 ```